codesphere-cloud/python-demo/README.md

 # python-demo test

-before running any stage you will need to set up a 'CS_TOKEN' env var containing an Codesphere API key
+before running any stage you will need to set up a 'CS_TOKEN' env var containing an Codesphere API key.

 # open backend api docs